Dominguez22/airflow-crypto-pipeline/README.md

-# End-to-End Crypto Data Pipeline (Airflow + Docker + PostgreSQL)
+# 🚀 End-to-End Crypto Data Pipeline (Airflow + Docker + PostgreSQL)

 ## 📌 Overview

 This project implements an end-to-end data engineering pipeline that ingests, processes, and stores real-time cryptocurrency market data.

-The pipeline extracts data from the CoinGecko API, transforms it using Python, and loads it into a PostgreSQL database.
+Extracts data from the CoinGecko API, transforms it using Python, and loads it into a PostgreSQL database.
 Workflow orchestration is managed using Apache Airflow, and the entire system runs in a containerized environment using Docker.

-This project simulates a production-style ETL workflow with automated scheduling and scalable infrastructure.
+Simulates a production-style ETL workflow with automated scheduling and scalable infrastructure.

 ---

-## 📌 Architecture
+## 🏗️ Architecture

 CoinGecko API → Python (ETL) → PostgreSQL → Airflow → BI Tools

 ---